Skip to main content

 3. The number of street vending related complaints received;

-5. Recommendations on whether the department of health and mental hygiene or the department of consumer and worker protection’s authority to issue licenses and permits should be expanded or otherwise altered.
+8. Recommendations on whether the department of health and mental hygiene or the department of consumer and worker protection’s authority to issue licenses and permits should be restricted, expanded or otherwise altered based on analysis of the results of the number of licenses issued each year.

 § 20-467 Suspension and revocation of license. a.
-Any license issued pursuant to the provisions of this subchapter may be suspended or revoked by the commissioner upon notice and hearing for any of the following causes:
+Any license issued pursuant to the provisions of this subchapter may be suspended or revoked by the commissioner upon notice and [hearing] an opportunity to be heard for any of the following causes:

 [a.]
 1. Fraud, misrepresentation, or false statements contained in the application for the license;